No-Knock Warrant Laws by State: Where Are They Banned?

 No. After Breonna Taylor's death many states tightened the rules, but only a handful ban them outright.
 Most states still permit no-knock warrants when a judge specifically approves the no-knock provision based on a showing of danger or likely destruction of evidence.

-Yes.
-New York permits no-knock search warrants when a judge authorizes the no-knock provision based on a showing that notice would endanger safety or lead to evidence being destroyed or a suspect escaping.
-Bills to ban or restrict them have been introduced but no statewide ban has passed.
+Yes in both.
+North Carolina allows no-knock and quick-knock entries when officers justify skipping the knock-and-announce requirement, with no statewide ban.
+New York permits them when a judge authorizes the no-knock provision based on a showing that notice would endanger safety or lead to evidence being destroyed or a suspect escaping.

 Can evidence be thrown out if police violate the knock-and-announce rule?